niuers/Distributed-System-Design-Review/Partitioning.md

    * The dataset size increases, so you want to add more disks and RAM to store it.
    * A machine fails, and other machines need to take over the failed machine’s responsibilities
 3. The process of moving data and requests from one node in the cluster to another is called rebalancing
-4. rebalancing is usually expected to meet some minimum requirements:
+4. Rebalancing is usually expected to meet some minimum requirements:
    * After rebalancing, the load (data storage, read and write requests) should be shared fairly between the nodes in the cluster.
    * Whille rebalancing is happening, the database should continue accepting reads and writes.
    * No more data than necessary should be moved between nodes, to make rebalanc‐ ing fast and to minimize the network and disk I/O load

 ## Strategies for Rebalancing

 We need an approach that doesn’t move data around more than necessary.

 ### How not to do it: hash mod N
 1. If the number of nodes N changes, most of the keys will need to be moved from one node to another
+2.
 ### Fixed number of partitions
 1. Create many more partitions than there are nodes, and assign several partitions to each node.
 2. Now, if a node is added to the cluster, the new node can steal a few partitions from every existing node until partitions are fairly distributed once again.
 3. Only entire partitions are moved between nodes.
 The number of partitions does not change, nor does the assignment of keys to partitions.
 The only thing that changes is the assignment of partitions to nodes.
 4. This change of assignment is not immediate— it takes some time to transfer a large amount of data over the network—so the old assignment of partitions is used for any reads and writes that happen while the transfer is in progress.
-5. This approach to rebalancing is used in Riak [15], Elasticsearch [24], Couchbase [10], and Voldemort
+5. This approach to rebalancing is used in Riak, Elasticsearch, Couchbase, and Voldemort
 6. Choosing the right number of partitions is difficult if the total size of the dataset is highly variable.
 If partitions are very large, rebalancing and recovery from node failures become expensive.
 But if partitions are too small, they incur too much overhead.

 ### Dynamic Partitioning